danwild/decision-tree-builder/README.md

 });
 ```

-You can optionally color stroke of nodes and links based on their truthy/falsey status, see `tree.css` for example.
+You can optionally color stroke of nodes and links based on their truthy/falsey status, see `demo.css` for example.

 ## core methods
 * `addChildNodes(node, newNodesData)`